 1. I prefer to emboss all the rivet detail of the main body components parts 1,3,4 and 5 before forming any bends.
 This is best achieved with a rivet forming tool.
 Alternatively you can use a scriber with the point rounded off slightly on an oil stone.
 Place the part face down onto a block of softwood and firmly press the point of the scriber down into the half etched hole.
 Work your way along the row of rivets.
 You may find that this distorts the parts.
 So gently correct this by bending back with finger and thumb pressure about every six rivets.
+I have shown all the rivet heads on the main drawing.
+So use this to help you to check that you have not missed any.

 Once all the rivets are formed the next problem is how to bend the parts without damaging the rivet detail.
-This is a particular problem with the corner plates folds on the ends.
+This is a particular problem with the corner plate folds on the ends.
 The way I overcame this was to line one jaw of my vice with three or four layers of masking tape.
 Then clamp the part in the vice jaws just below its fold line with the rivet detail pressing into the masking tape.
 As long as you only tighten the vice up until it holds the part firmly you can gently fold the part through 90 degrees without damaging the rivet heads.
 You may find that it helps to deepen the bend lines by running a sharp triangular file up them.
 This will reduce the amount of pressure required to make the fold.

-Fold through 90 degrees the bottom edge 2. of the sides (parts 1) and then solder into place the inside detail of the veranda doors (parts 2).
+2. Fold through 90 degrees the bottom edge of the sides (parts 1) and then solder into place the inside detail of the veranda doors (parts 2).
 Fold through 90 degrees the corner plates on the cabin end (part 3) and the van ends (parts 4 and 5) also fold the bottom edges of the buffer beams.
 Fit a door handle made from 0.7mm brass wire and then solder the cabin end (part 3) so that the corner plates locate into the half etch on the sides.
 Repeat for the two van ends and then check with an engineers square that the body is square and not twisted.
-Then fit the veranda floor (part 6).
+Then fit the veranda floor (parts 6) this is in two parts with an overlap joint at a plank line.
 This is supported by fold up tabs in the bottom strip of the sides.
 Fit the veranda sill (part 7) by gently springing over the van end.